 The Joker had head trauma when facing Batman before falling into the chemical compound.
 Who knows what he ingested and how it affected his brain?
 For that reason, I believe he does suffer from pseudobulbar affect.

-When analyzing his behavior, it is unpredictable when he will burst into laughs which often leads to tears.
+When analysing his behaviour, it is unpredictable when he will burst into laughs which often leads to tears.
 His laughter is intense and has a rhythm that can be involuntary.

 When fighting Batman or other people, the Joker laughs, which indicates his reaction doesn’t fit the action.
 If we add the pseudobulbar affect to the different mental illnesses, it fits quite well.
 Multiple head injuries can lead someone to have a brain defect.